czbiohub-sf/compmicro-biautils-env/docs/understanding_pixi.md

 The resolution architecture handles complex scenarios like packages available in both ecosystems (conda takes precedence), build dependencies for compiled packages, and platform-specific requirements.
 When conflicts arise, Pixi's sophisticated solver finds compatible versions across the entire dependency tree, considering system requirements, platform constraints, and channel priorities.

 ## Patterns for other complex projects

+As an aside, we'll explore a few other patterns at a high level.

 Real-world projects demonstrate how these concepts work together. **A web application with multiple deployment targets** might use solve groups to ensure production-test parity, features to separate development tools from runtime dependencies, and environments to create specific deployment configurations.
 The workspace configuration defines common channels and platforms, while features add specialized capabilities like database drivers or monitoring tools.